mosip/documentation/docs/Master-Data-Services-Functionality.md

 8. Responds with the appropriate message for the Registration Center decommissioned successfully
 9. In case of Exceptions, system triggers relevant error messages

-### D. Fetch Registration Center details based on a Registration Center ID and Language Code.
+### Fetch Registration Center details based on a Registration Center ID and Language Code.
 On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Language Code), the system fetches all the Registration Center attributes for the Registration Center ID and Language Code received.
 The system only fetches active Registration Centers.

 Refer below for the process: